Today’s workplace culture

 - Don’t tell others what they should do (supervisory responsibilities not-withstanding)

-- Get objective, confidential emotional support outside the organization
+- Consider objective, confidential, emotional support outside the organization

 Workplace dynamics can run from mildly unhealthy to intolerable.
-Every individual has his/her personal tolerance level.
+Every individual has his/her personal tolerance for an adverse environment.
 Sensitive employees often see the issues coming early and may need to exit sooner than others who are more oblivious to the negative dynamics around them.
-In addition, employees who are targeted by negative employees specifically, may have to exit earlier.
-It is really an individual decision.
-I find that when I’m having stress symptoms (tight chest or stomach aches) and have tried to resolve issues without success I generally begin searching for another assignment.
+In addition, employees specifically targeted by negative employees, may have to exit.
+It really is an individual decision.
+I find that when I’m having stress symptoms (tight chest or stomach aches) or find myself having to standby while fellow employees are abused with no potential solution in sight, I generally begin searching for another assignment.

 - When your supervisor or coworker yells, throw things and verbally abuses staff;